This blog may contain affiliate links. Read our disclosure policy for more info.

 Staying Overnight at the Pouakai Hut

-Camping at the Pouakai Hut
+Can you camp at the Pouakai Hut?

 The Best View of Mount Taranaki (Pouakai Tarn Reflection Photo)

 The Pouakai Tarn is actually a small pond, not a huge lake like it appears in the photo.
-That is the magic of photography I suppose!
+That is the magic of photography, I suppose!

-For more info on taking great photos, check out our blog which includes essential tips for taking better travel photos!
+For more info on taking great photos, check out our blog, which includes essential tips for taking better travel photos!
 If you’re traveling more in NZ, be sure to check out the best photography location in Mount Cook, and the most Instagrammable places in Queenstown!

 Where to Stay in New Plymouth (Near the Pouakai Hut